Cooking with Perilla Leaves

 Speaking of my grandma — she makes incredible pickled perilla leaves, a banchan called kkaennip jangajji.
 The leaves are layered with a savory, spicy marinade studded with toasted sesame seeds and diced green onions, and once softened, are sublime eaten atop fresh white rice.
 The great thing about banchan is that they can be laid out and eaten with whatever is for lunch or dinner — I’ve definitely enjoyed perilla leaves with frozen pizza and creamy pasta.
 The hit of acidity adds a refreshing antidote to an otherwise one-note-rich meal.

 When I moved back to New York City after moving home during the pandemic, and saw perilla leaves at H Mart, I knew I had to recreate my grandma’s jangajji banchan, if only to indulge in recent nostalgia.
+Perilla tastes like home and always reminds me of my culinary roots.
 It was strangely empowering to land on my own version of this side dish, like putting together pieces of a puzzle I didn’t know I could solve.
 My grandma’s perilla leaves will always reign supreme — she has no recipe and does it all by familiar taste — but this is a small way of bringing a piece of home to my Brooklyn apartment and paying homage to her culinary prowess.
 After all, imitation is the highest form of flattery.

 Kkaennip Jangajji (Marinated Perilla Leaves)